jennguyen1/nhuyhoa/_posts/2016-01-02-Clustering.md

 Clustering is an unsupervised learning technique.
 Unsupervised learning methods are employed when only the features are observed (and not the associated response variable).
-In these cases, prediction is not hte objective.
+In these cases, prediction is not the objective.
 The goal is to find an informative way of visualizing data or discover subgroups among the observations.
 Thus, it is more of an exploratory technique.

 **Advantages:**